joshuakon-git/datatalk/README.md

 2. Pandas reads the file and auto-detects column names and data types
 3. Data is loaded into a SQLite table dynamically
 4. User submits a question in plain English
-5. The schema and sample rows are sent to OpenAI with a structured prompt asking for a SQL query and chart type
+5. A first OpenAI call converts the question to SQL and detects the appropriate chart type
 6. The SQL runs against SQLite and results are returned
 7. A second OpenAI call generates a plain English explanation grounded in the actual query results